alexisdpc/Heston-model/README.md

 # Heston Model

 In the Heston Model, the volatility of the asset is a sotchastic process.
-The price of the asset is given b
+The price of the asset is given by

 $$ dS_t  = \mu S_t dt + \sqrt{V_t} S_t dW_t^S, $$